-School Uniforms can be ordered from https://www.schooltrends.co.uk/uniform/BalbeggiePrimarySchoolPH26EZ
+School Uniforms can be ordered from Balbeggie Primary School Uniform (schooltrends.co.uk)

 Children are expected to have a change of clothing for PE lessons.
 Shorts, t-shirt and gym shoes are required.
 For outdoor PE, tracksuit bottoms or leggings, a warm top and trainers are needed.